deadlysyn/blog/_posts/2018-01-08-idea-to-app-pt1.md

 Since there are so many great _How To_ articles, I want to start by giving you context so you understand where this one fits...
 I am not a professional developer, though my background is CSCE and I work in technology (SRE).
 I am new at building modern web applications, new at working with Node and Express (an [online bootcamp](https://www.udemy.com/the-web-developer-bootcamp) and a few months of tinkering), still learning [React](https://reactjs.org) (via [another online course](https://www.udemy.com/the-advanced-web-developer-bootcamp)), and have yet to actually publish a mobile app.

 There will undoubtedly be imperfections and room for optimization in everything you read here -- keep in mind **this series is about sharing the overall process with an absolute beginner** vs something that will help seasoned professionals.
-If you are a pro and have helpful advice, please share comments or unicast me.
+If you are a pro and have advice, please share comments or unicast me.
 I am happy to share credit and adjust content as needed so future readers have the most helpful experience possible!

 # Ideation

 No matter how fun your tech stack, it's hard to produce something useful if you don't start with a good idea...
-[Wikipedia](https://en.wikipedia.org/wiki/Ideation_(creative_process)) defines "ideation" as the generation of new ideas.
+[Wikipedia defines _ideation_](https://en.wikipedia.org/wiki/Ideation_(creative_process)) as the generation of new ideas.
 This sounds obvious and easy until you find yourself brainstorming and hitting a brick wall!

 > _Ideation is the creative process of generating, developing, and communicating new ideas, where an idea is understood as a basic element of thought that can be either visual, concrete, or abstract._ -Wikipedia

 There are schools of thought around how to generate new ideas, one of my favorites is [design thinking](https://en.wikipedia.org/wiki/Design_thinking).
-One technique is using the [double diamond approach](https://medium.com/seek-blog/design-thinking-101-the-double-diamond-approach-ii-4c0ce62f64c7) to generate and evaluate many ideas.
+One technique is using the [double diamond approach](https://medium.com/seek-blog/design-thinking-101-the-double-diamond-approach-ii-4c0ce62f64c7).
 The key concept is using both divergent and convergent thinking to generate many possible solutions within a problem space.
-This is 180 degrees from a common mistake -- jumping straight to a solution -- which can often blind you to related but potentially more interesting problems to solve.
+This is 180 degrees from a common mistake -- jumping straight to a solution -- which can often blind you to related but potentially more interesting (or valuable) problems to solve.

 # Finding Our Idea